 Article 5.1 General Duties.
-The CONTRACTOR shall provide the operation and management services and shall operate, maintain, and manage the Facility in compliance with applicable federal and state constitutional requirements, laws, court orders, and standards (in the case of a conflict between standards, the more demanding standard will control), whether now in effect or hereafter effected or implemented, and in accordance with the operational plan, the terms and conditions contained in this Contract, and any documents referenced therein.
-The CONTRACTOR shall be in compliance with all applicable ACA Standards and requirements for adult correctional institutions, except for ACA Standards from which the CONTRACTOR has been explicitly exempted in writing by the BUREAU Chief, and shall maintain ACA accreditation.
-The CONTRACTOR must submit a written request for any such exemption to the BUREAU Chief, who may, at his/her sole discretion, grant or deny such exemption in writing to the CONTRACTOR.
-Any decision by the BUREAU Chief is final and not subject to appeal or challenge by the CONTRACTOR in any civil or administrative forum, nor subject to any mediation or arbitration proceedings.
+The CONTRACTOR shall provide the operation and management services and shall operate, maintain, and manage the Facility in compliance with applicable federal and state constitutional requirements, laws, court orders, and DC standards, whether now in effect or hereafter effected or implemented, and in accordance with the operational plan, the terms and conditions contained in this Contract, and any documents referenced therein.
+The CONTRACTOR shall be in compliance with all applicable ACA Standards and requirements for adult correctional institutions, and shall maintain ACA accreditation.
+The CONTRACTOR may submit a written request for a specific exemption from ACA Standards to the BUREAU Chief, who may, at his/her sole discretion, grant or deny the request.
+In the case of a conflict between any of the standards or requirements listed above, the more demanding standard or requirement will control.
+Pursuant to section 957.04(1)(e), Florida Statutes, the CONTRACTOR may propose a waiver of a particular DC rule, policy, or procedure that is inconsistent with the mission to establish and maintain cost-effectiveness at the Facility.
+Such proposals shall be submitted to the BUREAU Chief, who may, at his/her sole discretion, grant or deny such a waiver in writing to the CONTRACTOR.
+All decisions by the BUREAU Chief under this Article are final and not subject to appeal or challenge by the CONTRACTOR in any civil or administrative forum, nor subject to any mediation or arbitration proceedings.

 Article 5.2 Fiscal Operations.
-The CONTRACTOR shall comply with all of the following requirements concerning fiscal operations, including but not limited to, the proper maintenance of accounting records and the periodic report of financial data in accordance with all auditing requirements as generally specified in Articles 5.3 through 5.8.
+The CONTRACTOR shall comply with all of the following requirements concerning fiscal operations, including but not limited to, the proper maintenance of accounting records and the periodic report of financial data in accordance with all auditing requirements as generally provided for in Articles 5.3 through 5.8.

 Article 5.3 Maintenance and Operation of Funds.
-The CONTRACTOR shall maintain its books and records in accordance with generally accepted accounting principles in reasonable detail to include, but is not limited to, groups of accounts for Facility operations, health services, substance abuse programs, educational services programs, food services, security services, maintenance and administration.
+The CONTRACTOR shall maintain its books and records in accordance with generally accepted accounting principles in reasonable detail to include, but not limited to, groups of accounts for Facility operations, health services, substance abuse programs, educational services programs, food services, security services, maintenance and administration.

 Article 5.4 Operation of Inmate Bank.
-The CONTRACTOR shall maintain Inmate Bank funds separate and apart from other funds and to abide by DEPARTMENT policy and procedure directives as regarding the same.
+The CONTRACTOR shall maintain Inmate Bank funds separate and apart from other funds and shall abide by DC policy and procedure directives as regarding the same.

-Article 5.5 Operation of the Privately Operated Institutions Inmate Welfare Trust Fund (POHWTF).
-The CONTRACTOR shall maintain the Privately Operated Institutions Inmate Welfare Trust Fund (POIIWTF) accounts in accordance with all applicable standards and DEPARTMENT rules and regulations.
+Article 5.5 Operation of the Privately Operated Institutions Inmate Welfare Trust Fund (POIIWTF).
+The CONTRACTOR shall maintain the Privately Operated Institutions Inmate Welfare Trust Fund (POIIWTF) accounts in accordance with all applicable standards and DC rules and regulations.
 Funds in the POIIWTF may be appropriated annually by the Legislature for the benefit and welfare of inmates incarcerated in privately operated correctional facilities.
 By July 1 of each year, the CONTRACTOR must submit a list of expenditures to be made from the trust fund for the next fiscal year to the BUREAU to be reviewed by the Privately Operated Institutions Inmate Welfare Trust Fund (POIIWTF) Committee.
-The POIIWTF Committee will make its recommendation to the Secretary to be considered by the Legislature in the allocation of funds.
-In accordance with 60AA-203,101, Florida Administrative Code, planned expenditures must cover expenses for unique and innovative programs or items or activities for the inmates at the Facility.
-Proposed additional expenditures for contractually required programs will not be authorized.
-Also, the CONTRACTOR must compile a report that documents the actual receipts and expenditures from this trust fund for the previous fiscal year and the projected receipts and expenditures for the next fiscal year, beginning July 1 and ending June 30, and provide such to the BUREAU.
+The POIIWTF Committee will make its recommendation to the Secretary of DMS to be considered by the Legislature in the allocation of funds.
+In accordance with 60AA-203.101, Florida Administrative Code, planned expenditures must cover expenses for unique and innovative programs, items or activities for the inmates at the Facility.
+Proposed expenditures from the POIIWTF for contractually required programs will not be authorized.
+Also, the CONTRACTOR must compile a report that documents the actual receipts and expenditures from the POIIWTF for the previous fiscal year and the projected receipts and expenditures for the next fiscal year, beginning July 1 and ending June 30, and provide such to the BUREAU.